Skip to content

 Each panel (indicated by a black triangle) contains basic information on how to interact with the software

 • Data Probe: This panel is available in most module interfaces.
-It contains pixel information when the mouse is hovering over a pixel in one of the 2D viewers
+It displays pixel information when the mouse hovers over a pixel in a 2D viewer.